TheEarnest/Potential-Predictability/README.md

 ## Working Notes

   * Regional PPP (Nino 3.4; ATL3; SPG)
-  * should add a script to check PPP evolving (comparing spatial std in this case)
+  * should add a script to check PPP evolving (comparing spatial std in this case, and focus on SST only)
   * From PPP to evaluate prediction barrier - comparing to ENSO prediction barrier
   * the ploting script has to be revised to get a better presentation, ie thiner colorbar, grids lines, ....
   * ./cheeck_Prognostic_SNR[65]: .: line 31: 24098: Memory fault(coredump) for historical ensemble